 Investigating the Consequences of Measurement Error of Gradually More Sophisticated Long-Term Personal Exposure Models in Assessing Health Effects: The LONdon Study (MELONS)

-1King's College London, UK; 2St.
-George's University of London, UK; 3Imperial College London, UK; 4National and Kapodistrian University of Athens, Greece; 5Harvard T.H.
+1Imperial College London, UK; 2St.
+George's, University of London, UK; 3National and Kapodistrian University of Athens, Greece; 4Harvard T.H.
 Chan School of Public Health, Boston, MA, USA

-Background: The importance of within-city between-person variability in exposure and the measurement error (ME) associated with the use of few monitors to estimate individual exposure has been recognized.
-The large number of participants in cohorts does not allow measuring personal exposure of all participants longitudinally.
-Thus, models have been increasingly used to estimate individualized long-term exposures.
-The overall aim of MELONS is to evaluate whether increasingly detailed estimates of long-term individual exposure to pollutants for large scale studies are useful and effective in yielding better estimates of the health effects of exposure to outdoor air pollution.
-The study will be implemented in London, a city with relatively low air pollution.
-Specific objectives are: Develop long-term estimates of personal exposures to outdoor air pollution based on highly detailed exposure measurement datasets already available.
-Use existing models for estimating concentrations, including combinations of dispersion and models based on land use variables and satellite data with the use of machine learning techniques, and models based on combining ambient and micro-environmental modelling with time activity patterns to estimate long-term exposure of individuals to particulate matter, black carbon, nitrogen dioxide and ozone.
-Assess the impact of ME of each method on effect estimates using simulated datasets.
-Apply the different exposure estimation methods in a London cohort, compare their performance and correct for ME.
+Background.
+The importance of within-city between-person variability in exposure to air pollution and the measurement error (ME) associated with the use of surrogate measures to estimate individual exposure has been recognized, while in large cohorts, personal measurements are not feasible.
+The overall aim of MELONS is to evaluate whether increasingly detailed exposure estimates for large scale studies are useful and effective in yielding better health effect estimates of outdoor air pollution.
+Specific objectives are: (i) Develop long-term estimates of personal exposures to PM2.5, BC, NO2, and ozone from outdoor sources based on highly detailed exposure measurement datasets already available in London, UK. (ii) Use existing ambient models for estimating concentrations and long-term exposures. (iii) Assess the impact of ME of each method on effect estimates using simulated datasets. (iv) Apply the different exposure estimation methods in a London cohort, compare their performance and correct for ME.

-Methods: We will use personal monitoring with separate estimates for exposure to pollutants from indoor and outdoor sources, conducted within the following projects, concerning groups of subjects with different characteristics: COPE; PASTA (Physical Activity Through Sustainable Transport Approaches) London branch project; DEMist; Breathe London: Wearables.
-All 18,000 person-days of measurements also have temperature and relative humidity measurements and GPS information.
-For the subjects above we will estimate their exposure to pollutants using various models (such as dispersion, Land Use Regression, combinations with satellite data, models incorporating time-activity patterns by age group in the same population).
+Methods.
+Personal monitoring from studies on subjects with different demographic characteristics – school children, healthy adults, professional drivers and chronic obstructive pulmonary disease (COPD) patients – are utilized to derive exposure to pollutants from indoor and outdoor sources separately and then extrapolated to annual exposure estimates.
+In addition to the personal measurements and assessment of exposure from indoor/outdoor origin, we will estimate the subjects’ exposures using various models (such as a hybrid model including information from dispersion and land use regression models and satellite data, and models incorporating age-specific time-activity patterns in the same population).
 Additionally, a simulation study to assess the consequences of ME on the effect estimates will be applied.
 We will use the UK Biobank cohort to estimate exposures of participants using the various methods, compare health effects and correct for ME.